altunenes/sorceress/README.md

 If you find visual illusions fascinating this package is for you.
 You can reproduce the illusions in the literature with a few lines of code.

 More importantly, we shouldn't take optical illusions as just fun.
-Optical illusions help us to research how the visual system of the brain ,which is the most complex mechanism, processes such cues.
+Optical illusions are visual phenomena that occur when our brain interprets information from our eyes in a way that is different from reality.
+These illusions can reveal a lot about how our brain works and how it processes visual information, which can help us understand the underlying mechanisms of human vision.
 Most of the optical illusions in this package are seriously researched in the neuroscience literature.
 And I must say that the "causation" of the most of effects is still debated in the literature according to my humble knowledge.
 Optical illusions are researching not only in human vision but in other animals.
 So we can get a lot of insights from an evolutionary perspective.

-In summary, I think this topic is very important, especially in vision studies.
+The difficulty of creating an optical illusion with code will depend on the specific illusion you're trying to create and your experience with coding.
+Some optical illusions may be relatively simple to implement, while others may be more complex and require a deeper understanding of graphics programming and the underlying principles of perception.To create an effective optical illusion, you (also me) need to understand the principles of perception and be able to use code to manipulate the visual information in a way that tricks the brain into seeing something that isn't actually there.
+This requires a deep understanding of the underlying mechanisms of perception and a lot of experimentation and trial and error to find the right combination of visual elements that creates the desired illusion.

+Another challenge is that creating optical illusions often requires a high level of precision and control over the visual elements in an image.
+This can be difficult to achieve with code, especially if you're working with complex or dynamic images that need to be updated in real time.

+Overall, creating optical illusions with code can be a challenging but rewarding task that requires a combination of technical skills, creativity, and an understanding of the underlying principles of perception.

 For all optical illusions check this documentation: [altunenes.github.io/sorceress/](https://altunenes.github.io/sorceress/)